 We have made the configuration of this firewall as simple as possible.
-Just specify a comma separated list of allowed destination hostnames and the firewall will take care of the rest.
-You can even use wildcards for allowing subdomains!
-See our Configuration Examples page for how straightforward this is.
+Just specify a comma-separated list of allowed destination hostnames and the firewall will take care of the rest.
+See the brief video demos for how straightforward this is.

 From complete multi-zone network configurations that work with a single click and have sane defaults, to DIY instance deployments so you can configure the networking around it, we have all templates ready to go in our CloudFormation library for AWS and as a Deployment Manager template for GCP.
-Terraform modules, with examples of various networking configurations, are published on the Terraform Registry.
+Terraform modules, with examples of various networking configurations, will be published on the Terraform Registry soon!

 A Deep Packet Inspection firewall can help you reach compliance standards by limiting the egress routes of your network to only allowed destinations.
-What's more, is the discrimiNAT firewall enforces the use of contemporary encryption standards such as TLS 1.2 and TLS 1.3.
+What’s more, is the discrimiNAT firewall enforces the use of contemporary encryption standards such as TLS 1.2, TLS 1.3 and SSH v2.
 Anything older or insecure will be denied connection automatically.